matloff/worthycsds/README.md

 No doubt about it, a STEM major can be intense.
 On some days, you may feel the workload is overwhelming.
 What can be done about this?

-* Don't overload yourself.  *Every task ulitmately takes longer than anticipated*.
+* Don't overload yourself.  *Every task ultimately takes longer than anticipated*.
 Try to plan your time in college accordingly, taking fewer courses per term, supplemented by summer school, if possible.
   Start assignments as soon as they are announced, to avoid last-minute